Skip to main content

 When Oral Medications Aren’t Enough

 Fortunately, many of the symptoms associated with BPH can be treated with oral medications.
 If oral medications fail to provide adequate relief for your BPH symptoms, however, it may be time to explore alternative treatment options.
-Schedule an appointment with our experienced interventional radiologists to discuss whether minimally invasive procedures like Prostate Artery Embolization (PAE) could help you find relief.
+Schedule an appointment with our experienced interventional radiologists to discuss whether the minimally invasive procedure Prostate Artery Embolization (PAE) is right for you.

 An Alternative Treatment Option